-- Considered the proposed re-focus of the Group's Corporate Social Investment strategy. - Considered the impact of the proposed new B-BBEE codes on the Group's scorecard. - Reviewed the Group's progress against the 2020 Employment Equity plan. - Reviewed current developments with respect to labour relations, e.g. compliance with the new National Minimum Wage Act, update on wage negotiations and multi-year agreements. - Reviewed the Group's consumer relations, including advertising, public relations and compliance with consumer protection laws. - Reviewed the results of anti-corruption efforts in relation to the outcomes of the whistle-blowing hotline investigations and considered fraud risk mitigation measures. - Evaluated the key environmental and consumer related issues.
+- Reviewed the Group's progress against the Employment Equity plan.
+Implementation of the Group's 2025 Employment Equity targets. - Diversity and Inclusivity initiatives rolled out to employees. - Reviewed current developments with respect to labour relations, e.g., compliance with the National Minimum Wage Act, update on wage negotiations and multi-year agreements. - Reviewed the Group's consumer relations, including advertising, public relations and compliance with consumer protection laws. - Reviewed the results of anti-corruption efforts in relation to the outcomes of the whistle-blowing hotline investigations and considered fraud risk mitigation measures. - Evaluated the key environmental and social related issues. - Focus on sustainability enhancements. - Oversight of socio activities done by the Do More Foundation.